 after clicking will support this website without costing you extra!

-The links in pink below are just ideas and examples—I don’t necessarily own these particular pieces; I have bought most of my jewelry from local vendors and local artists (and I don’t have very much of it!)
+The links below are just ideas and examples — I don’t necessarily own these particular pieces; I have bought most of my jewelry from local vendors and local artists (and I don’t have very much of it)!

-After spending a good hour surfing Amazon for true solid sterling silver pieces, I’m assuming this “Amazon Collection” line is the most legit [unlike some of the other listings that come up when you look up “sterling silver” on Amazon, with the “Amazon Collection” their prices are consistent with being genuine sterling silver, most of the images clearly show the “925” mark, and the detailed product descriptions for this Amazon Collection are also pretty clear]—so maybe this is a good place to start
+After spending a good hour surfing Amazon for true solid 925 Sterling Silver pieces, I’m assuming this “Amazon Collection” line is the most legit.
+Unlike some of the other listings that come up when searching “sterling silver” on Amazon, the “Amazon Collection” prices are consistent with being genuine sterling silver.
+Many of the images clearly show the “925” mark, and the detailed product descriptions for this Amazon Collection are also pretty clear — so maybe this is a good place to start:

 Sincerely,